i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 MixKey(d)
-    Use HKDF() with a previous chainKey and new data d, and sets the new chainKey and k
+    Use HKDF() with a previous chainKey and new data d, and sets the new chainKey and k.
     As defined in [NOISE]_.

     Use HKDF as follows::